FIVE MOST SURPRISING FINDS

 And the circle closes, seamless, lubricated by money, insulated by endorsements, defended by an establishment whose loyalty to its donors exceeds its loyalty to the community it claims to represent.

 Every major civil rights organization in America — the NAACP, the National Urban League, the Congressional Black Caucus — defends Planned Parenthood.
-Not one of them has publicly asked the question that the data demands.
-The question is simple: Why does an institution founded by a eugenicist, placed disproportionately in Black neighborhoods, producing the termination of Black life at rates that exceed every other demographic, enjoy the protection of every organization that claims to advocate for Black life?
+Not one of them has publicly asked the question the data demands.
+Why does an institution founded by a eugenicist, placed disproportionately in Black neighborhoods, terminating Black life at rates that exceed every other group, enjoy the protection of every organization that claims to advocate for Black life?

 The Voices That Will Not Be Silenced